Analytics & Usage Tracking Privacy Policy

 - Reservation conflicts - Find system issues to fix

-Demo Bot (Optional Feature)
+Demo Bot & AI Cart Builder (Optional Features)

 How it works: 100% local processing using on-premise AI models - no external services, no cloud APIs, no third-party data sharing.